chuhan-ouyang/data-structures-algo/README.md

 ### :star: KMP
 > Hint
+* Match two strings, once you detect a mistmatch of individual letters, use *saved matched work* to avoid rematching completely again
 * Find the matching occurence of a substring in a larger string
 > Key
 * Traverse the haystack in one loop